Here's everything you need to know about iiNet Ultra Broadband Fibre-to-the-Building, or FTTB.

 TP-Link VR1600v

-1. Connect the power cable from your modem's Power Port to an electrical outlet.
+3. Use the power cable to connect your modem's Power port to a power outlet.

-2. Connect the included phone cable from the grey DSL port on your modem to your telephone wall socket.
+4. Use the phone cable to connect your modem’s grey DSL port to your phone wall socket.

-5. Check the lights on your modem.
-If the Internet light is green, you can start connecting your devices and get online.
+7. Check the Internet light on your modem.
+If it’s green, you’re online and you can start connecting your devices.

-7. If you wish to use your FTTB Phone service, plug a compatible handset into the grey Phone1 port on your modem.
+10. To use your FTTB Phone service, just plug a handset into your modem’s grey Phone1 port.

 TP-Link VR1600v with a Network Termination Unit (NTU)

-3. Connect the included phone cable from your modem's grey DSL port to the NTU's LINE port.
+4. Use one phone cable to connect your modem’s grey DSL port to your NTU's LINE or LAN port.

-4. Connect the other included phone cable from your NTU's LINE + POWER port to your telephone wall socket.
+5. Use the other phone cable to connect your your NTU's LINE + POWER or G.Fast port to your phone wall socket.

-7. Check the lights on your modem.
-If the Internet light is green, you can start connecting your devices and get online.
+8. Check the Internet light on your modem.
+If it’s green, you’re online and you can start connecting your devices.

-9. If you wish to use your FTTB Phone service, plug a compatible handset into the grey Phone1 port on your modem.
+12. To use your FTTB Phone service, just plug a handset into your modem’s grey Phone1 port.

 Here's everything you need to know about iiNet Ultra Broadband Cable.